rafaelsc/MiniProfiler.MongoDB/README.md

 ## Usage

-Use this space to show useful examples of how a project can be used.
-Additional screenshots, code examples and demos work well in this space.
-You may also link to more resources.
+Follow Miniprofiiler [documentation](https://miniprofiler.com/dotnet/) to know how to use Miniprofiiler.
+Or follow our _samples_.

-_For more examples, please refer to the [Documentation](https://example.com)_
+_For examples, please refer to the [samples folder](https://github.com/rafaelsc/MiniProfiler.MongoDB/tree/main/samples)_

 ## License